 Build tiny independence reps while you are home.
 Give your dog a safe chew or food puzzle, step behind a gate for a few seconds, return before distress, and keep the moment boring.
 You are teaching "access changes are safe."

 If the following is sudden, paired with appetite changes, irritability, limping, house soiling, confusion, or sleep disruption, schedule a veterinary check.
-If your dog panics when left alone, work with a certified force-free separation anxiety professional.
+If your dog panics when left alone, work with a separation-anxiety specialist.

 The room-by-room test